Ephraim M. Epstein

 His conversion back to Judaism proved insincere and he quietly held on to his overwhelming faith that Jesus was the Jewish Messiah.
 However, only after his mother’s death would Ephraim openly announce his true convictions.

-Eventually Ephraim's arranged marriage to Rachel fell apart and they divorced.
+Eventually Ephraim's first marriage fell apart and they divorced.
 Around this time Ephraim moved to Austria to work as a doctor in the Vienna General Hospital.
 In 1866 he joined the Austrian Imperial Navy and became a ships surgeon.
 He took part in the famous battle of Lissa, which was fought and won within 2 hours.

 In 1867 Ephraim moved back to America and set up a practice in Leavenworth, Kansas.